AzimovS/ar-pet/README.md

 ## Description

-Introducing your new virtual companion: an AR pet that you can mint and bring to life!
+Introducing your new virtual companion: an AR pet that you can mint (3D NFT) and bring to life!
 Once minted, your AR pet can roam around your space, interact with you, and join in on various activities.

 <p align="center">
   <img src="demo.png" alt="demo" width="75%"/>